OUgly/GEXCalculator/README.md

 ```

 The app will start a local server where you can upload option chain JSON files or fetch chains directly from Schwab.

+## Database

+On first run the application creates an SQLite database file named `gex.db` in
+the project root.
+The tables are created automatically by SQLAlchemy via the
+`Base.metadata.create_all` call in `gex/gex_backend.py`.
+No manual steps are
+required—simply run the app and the database will be initialized if it does not
+already exist.